ikarosainasoja/python-curses-wordwrap/README.md

 # end curses application
 wrapper(main)
 ```
-Note: Please don't be misled by the 'wrapper' imported from the Curses library; it is unrelated to the Word wrapper.
+About the above example: Please don't be misled by the 'wrapper' imported from the Curses library; it is unrelated to the Word wrapper.
 It simply serves as a function to automatically handle the initialization and exit processes of a Curses application.

 Any comments and critique are welcome!